AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/adobe-journey-optimizer/in-app-message/tutorials/messaging-delegate.md

 # Programmatically control the display of in-app messages

-You can now implement a `PresentationDelegate` or `MessagingDelegate` in order to be alerted when specific events occur during the lifecycle of an in-app message.
+You can now implement a `PresentationDelegate` or `MessagingDelegate`(for older Android SDK versions and iOS SDK) in order to be alerted when specific events occur during the lifecycle of an in-app message.

 ## Register the delegate